"Boone Hall is also one of America's oldest working, living plantations."

 "Exploring The Gullah Culture"

 Boone Hall Plantation is the only plantation in the S.C.
-Lowcountry to present a live presentation of this unique culture adapted by African slaves.
+Lowcountry to present a live presentation in season of this unique culture adapted by African slaves.
 These entertaining and educational performances take place in The Gullah Theater, which is located at the end of Slave Street.

 House Tours: The mansion that exists on Boone Hall Plantation today was built in 1936 by Canadian ambassador Thomas Stone as part of the Second Wave of Reconstruction.
 Guided tours of the first floor allow guests to see how this Georgian-designed home blends recovered materials and antique furnishings to recreate an atmosphere that would have surrounded a Coastal Carolina planter’s family and his guests.
 This 30 minute tour begins on the front porch and is given by a well informed guide in historical dress.
 The tour will also introduce you to the history of Boone Hall Plantation and its evolution through several owners since 1681.
 House tours are presented year round.

 Slave Street and History Presentation: This informative presentation begins at the tip of Slave Street in front of the slave cabins.
 A tour guide presents a historical look at the living quarters, historic relics, and lifestyle of the slaves that lived here at Boone Hall.
+This talk is presented year round.

 Plantation Coach Tour: You will load up on an open air coach in front of the Butterfly Pavilion for a 40 minute motorized tour around the plantation.
 This ride covers one end of the plantation to the other...both geographically and historically.
 You will see how Boone Hall is one of the still working plantations that grows crops right here on the plantation that include strawberries, tomatoes, corn, watermelon, squash, blueberries, blackberries, cucumbers, and more.
 As you ride, our guides will also share stories and information about the different aspects of Boone Hall's history.
 This is one of the visitor favorites at Boone Hall and it is available year round weather permitting.